hpyproject/hpy/docs/api.rst

 Similarly, if you need a new handle for an existing object, you can duplicate it by calling ``HPy_Dup``, which plays more or less the same role as ``Py_INCREF``.

+The HPy API strictly follows these rules:

+- `HPy` handles are never borrowed, i.e., `HPy` handle returned by a API function, such as `HPyLong_FromLong`, is always owned by the caller and must be closed by the caller.
+- `HPy` handles are never stolen, i.e., `HPy` handle passed as an argument to some API function is still owned by the caller and must be closed by the caller.

+These rules makes the code simpler to reason about.
+Moreover, no reference borrowing enables the Python implementations to use whatever internal representation they wish.
+For example, the object returned by `HPy_GetItem_i` may be created on demand from some compact internal representation, which does not need to convert itself to full blown representation in order to hold onto the borrowed object.

+We strongly encourage the users of HPy to also internally follow these rules for their own internal APIs and helper functions.
+For the sake of simplicity and easier local reasoning and also because in the future, code adhering to those rules may be suitable target for some scalable and precise static analysis tool.

 The concept of handles is certainly not unique to HPy.
 Other examples include Unix file descriptors, where you have ``dup()`` and ``close()``, and Windows'